 - It’s cheap for Western Europeans and Americans!
 Prices for Rooms in the qualitative, rural complexes can start at 29€ per double room (!)
 Check here the best prices for hotels in Polish Pomerania

-The Pomeranian Voivodeship or Pomorskie, in Northern Poland is the perfect location to enjoy the slow life.
+The Pomeranian Voivodeship or Pomorskie, in Northern Poland is the perfect location to enjoy the slow life and slow travel.
 Its people, both Polish and Kashubian, still uphold their traditions and connections to their cultural heritage.
 It is thus the perfect day trip from Gdansk.

 That doesn’t mean that they don’t have to commute or live in the same stressful world as others.